An interdisciplinary perspective

 Students come with backgrounds as varied as nuclear science, journalism, medicine, computer engineering, business administration and music.
 This range of perspectives enriches students, igniting new ways of thinking and sparking innovation as they move between media and materials.
-The College’s annual AcrossRCA programme gives staff and students a more formal chance to work together through a series of interdisciplinary collaborative projects that explore new ideas, approaches and skills.
+The unique AcrossRCA unit offered as part of our MA programmes gives staff and students a more formal chance to work together through a series of interdisciplinary collaborative projects that explore new ideas, approaches and skills.

 We believe that creative invention and innovation spring from individual imagination.
 We require a portfolio that shows technical accomplishments and creative ability, but most important is identifying people who can think, have creative ideas, find ways to generate and articulate those ideas, be curious about the world, see things that other people will not see and – increasingly – show potential to work in teams comprising individuals of multidisciplinary backgrounds, which can accelerate the problem identification and solving cycles.

 Our students are particularly good at combining things that others wouldn’t have thought of combining.
 They operate across multiple art and design disciplines, working within them, enhancing them and producing new knowledge.
 It’s synthetic thinking, applied in addition to analytic thinking, and it produces new ways of utilising ideas and solutions that result in outcomes that would not arise from mono-disciplinary methods and approaches, or from STEM alone.